 The biggest strength of boomers is their knowledge.
 It is a generation that has been in the workplace for quite some time and thus most are experts in their respective fields.
 They will gladly share this information if the circumstances allow it.

 Nearing retirement, Boomers will appreciate reduced schedules and flexible hours.
 Allowing them to be part of the workforce, but not overextended in their efforts.

 Next up is the Generation X, a group of people generally viewed as hardworking, self-reliant and fiscally responsible.

 Having grown up during the invention of personal computers, this generation is much more comfortable with technology than Boomers and will use more fluently.
 However, face to face communication is still greatly appreciated and they will often opt for walking over to a colleagues’ desk instead of sending an e-mail.

-As employees they are loyal to their profession and not the company.
+As employees, they are loyal to their profession and not the company.
 Thus are likely to switch around 7 jobs during their career.
-An ideal work environment leaves Gen X employees flexibility to manage their own workload and creates opportunities to share their expertise with colleagues.
+An ideal work environment leaves Gen X employees the flexibility to oversee their own workload management and creates opportunities to share their expertise with colleagues.

 This generation will do best in situations where there is need to adapt and define a new way of operations.

 Gen X likes to have flexibility in the work hours to account for family life.
 They also appreciate monetary benefits and perks that a company can provide to its employees.